How to Build a Hot Plate Reflow Oven

 I’ve been using a mediocre muffin fan just pointing at the oven.
 I’m switching to a shroud covering and a faster fan.
 The better fan is 12V nominal and at 6V it runs at perhaps 50%.

-I’m also about to increase the power handling of the heating cartridges, so time for better testing of heating and cooling rates.
+Since I’ve increased the cartridge power it’s time for better testing of heating and cooling rates.
 Here I heated up to 400F and then turned off the cartridges and (maybe) ran the fan.
 These are least squares estimates from the thermocouple data.

 Fan Status | Cooling Rate